kubeflow/manifests/README.md

 Option 1 targets ease of deployment for end users. \
 Option 2 targets customization and ability to pick and choose individual components.

-The `example` directory contains an example kustomization for the single command to be able to run.
+The `examples/all-included` directory contains an example kustomization for the single command to be able to run.

 :warning: In both options, we use a default email (`user@example.com`) and password (`12341234`).
 For any production Kubeflow deployment, you should change the default password by following [the relevant section](#change-default-user-password).